wesleycamargo/azure-docs.pt-br/articles/load-balancer/load-balancer-get-started-ilb-arm-ps.md

 <properties
-   pageTitle="Criar um balanceador de carga interno usando o PowerShell no Gerenciador de Recursos | Microsoft Azure" description="Saiba como criar um balanceador de carga interno no Gerenciador de Recursos usando o PowerShell" services="load-balancer" documentationCenter="na" authors="sdwheeler"
+   pageTitle="Create an internal load balancer using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create an internal load balancer using PowerShell in Resource Manager" services="load-balancer" documentationCenter="na" authors="sdwheeler"